awsdocs/aws-elemental-mediatailor-user-guide/doc_source/monitoring-cloudwatch.md

 ## AWS Elemental MediaTailor CloudWatch Dimensions<a name="dimensions"></a>

-You can filter the MediaTailor data using the following dimensions\.
+You can filter the AWS Elemental MediaTailor data using the following dimensions\.

 | Dimension | Description |